 After a range of interviews with other developers, we learned that almost everyone described this as the biggest challenge they had in their business.
 Research indicated a lack of content gathering tools that worked well for our market.

 Once the target audience was confirmed, we worked with our UX designer to create a series of mockups.
 These defined the workflow and layout of the app.
 Given that Content Snare is a tool aimed at improving process, getting the workflow right was extremely important.

-The next phase involved a designer to make the app look great, before handling it off to the development team to implement.
+The next phase involved a designer to make the app look great, before handing it off to the development team to implement.